Held over two weeks at Akarenga Sōkō in early October, this festival features dozens beers and much carousing in the spirit of the German festival.

 Slightly scaled-down autumnal version of May's Tōshō-gū Grand Festival, with horseback archery and a reenactment of Ieyasu's final journey to his tomb.

-On 14 September there's a procession of mikoshi (11am to 1pm), and on 16 September a display of horseback archery from 1pm.
+At Tsurugaoka Hachiman-gū on 14 September there's a procession of mikoshi (portable shinto shrines, 11am to 1pm), and on 16 September a display of horseback archery from 1pm.

-Held in mid-April and mid-September, this festival features around 200 craft beers from across Japan.
+Held in mid-April and mid-September over two days, the Yokohama editions of this multi-city booze fest feature around 200 craft beers from across Japan at locations around the city.

 Procession of mikoshi held at Futarasan-jinja.